This webpage sets out the information relating to prevent duty at Canterbury Christ Church University.

 The Act sets out the requirements on public authorities, including universities.

-In March 2015, Parliament approved guidance issued under section 29 of the act about how specified authorities are to comply with the Prevent duty.
+In March 2015, Parliament approved guidance about how specified authorities are to comply with the Prevent duty.
 Specified authorities must have regard to this guidance when complying with the Prevent duty.

 OfS operate a monitoring framework.
 It enables the OfS to satisfy the Government that English universities fulfil their responsibilities under the Prevent duty.
 The framework requires universities to provide information demonstrating their compliance.

 Further information about the ‘Channel’ programme and the role of local panels in providing support to vulnerable people: